kamekaze-world/ikemenrematch/README.md

 ### If you're using nightly AFTER 3/8/2026
 Use the rematch_new_post3826.lua, keep the rematch.def in your mods folder

+### If you're using nightly AFTER 5/28/2026
+Use the rematch_new_post52826.lua, keep the rematch.def in your mods folder

 ## Description
 This mod adds rematch support to any fight unless specified otherwise by turning on the ik_rematch.override value